SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.3.md

 <!-- MR 10.3.0 [CU12] - FR 10.4.3 -->

 Up to now, when working with the template editor, only text overrides could be reset.
-From now on, all overrides have a dedicate reset button.
+From now on, all overrides have a dedicated reset button.

 #### Monitoring app: Zooming and panning in visual overviews [ID_38395]